 Task Lists for Productivity

 Another task management tool that ProjectManager features is a task list that improves productivity and allows team members to stay on track.
 It can be viewed as a personal task list or across the entire project.
 These task lists can also filter by date, owner, project and more.

 Kanban Boards for Execution and Collaboration

 Tasks can also be viewed on ProjectManager as kanban boards, which provide a visualization of the workflow.
 The boards are broken down into columns, usually defining what needs to be done, what is being done and what is done.
-Under each of these column heads are cards, which are the individual task.
+Under each of these columns-heads are cards, which are individual tasks.
 The card can also collect the ways the project team came up to solve the project failure in the premortem.

 Each card has a timeline to note progress and can be marked by project, type, priority, due date, etc. There is room for a description, as well as a place to upload documents, spreadsheets or images.
 The cards can also be assigned to one or more team members, with a dialogue box to capture any questions or ongoing conversation from the team.